 Variations and Adjustments for Pot Roast in a Slow Cooker

 Pot Roast in a Slow Cooker is a recipe Iโve adjusted many times depending on the day and what was on hand.
-Iโm Chef Thomas, and these are small changes Iโve tested over the years without moving away from the method that makes this dish work.
+Iโm Chef Thomas, and over the years Iโve learned to keep changes small so the method stays steady.
+When I plan a full table, I sometimes pair it with other hearty favorites, like these Oven Baked Italian Meatballs, to keep things balanced.

 Flavor Adjustments